 Drag and drop the following fields from Usage Data in the Show section:

 Drag and drop fields in the Filters section and apply logic as required.
-Advanced logic AND is applied on the selected filters automatically in the Advanced Logic section.
+Advanced logic AND is applied to the selected filters automatically in the Advanced Logic section.
 You can modify the logical operator to OR.
 Advanced Logic is not case-sensitive in Setup Rule.

 Click SAVE to create the task as configured.
 This task is now available for you to proceed further.
 You can also click PREVIEW to view the task results in a new window.